ursbestfriend/NASSCOM-VSD-SoC-Design/README.md

 <a id="D3"></a>
 ## DAY 3 Design library cell using Magic Layout and ngspice characterization
 ### SKY130 03 SK1 - Labs for CMOS inverter ngspice simulations

+The CMOS inverter, short for Complementary Metal-Oxide-Semiconductor inverter, is a fundamental building block in modern digital circuits.
+It acts as a NOT gate, essentially flipping the input signal.
+But what makes it special?
+Let\'s delve into its core components and the reasons behind its dominance in chip design.

+**The Power of Two: NMOS and PMOS Transistors**

+A CMOS inverter consists of two types of transistors: the NMOS (N-channel Metal-Oxide-Semiconductor) and the PMOS (P-channel Metal-Oxide-Semiconductor).
+Imagine these transistors as switches controlled by voltage.
+An NMOS conducts electricity effectively when a positive voltage is applied to its gate relative to its source.
+Conversely, a PMOS conducts when a negative voltage is applied to its gate.

+**The Logic Behind the Flip**

+The beauty of the CMOS inverter lies in how these NMOS and PMOS transistors are connected.
+Their gates are tied together, receiving the same input voltage.
+Their drain terminals connect to a common point, forming the output.
+Finally, the source of the NMOS connects to ground (0V), while the source of the PMOS connects to the power supply (VDD).

+When a low voltage (close to 0V) is applied as input, the NMOS conducts, pulling the output down to ground (representing a logic 0).
+Conversely, with a high voltage (close to VDD) as input, the PMOS conducts, pulling the output up to VDD (representing a logic 1).
+This creates a clear inversion of the input signal.

+**Why CMOS Reigns Supreme**

+-   **Low Power Consumption:** Unlike traditional inverters that constantly draw current, a CMOS inverter only consumes power during switching.
+When the output is stable (high or low), neither transistor conducts, minimizing power usage.

+-   **High Noise Immunity:** The clear voltage levels (VDD and ground) used in CMOS make it resistant to noise and interference.
+This ensures reliable operation even in noisy environments.

+-   **Scalability:** The CMOS design allows for miniaturization of transistors, enabling denser and more powerful integrated circuits.

 #### SKY L0 - I0 placer revision
  *Before FP IO set to value 1 = equidistance pin*
 ![d3_3](https://github.com/ursbestfriend/NASSCOM-VSD-SoC-Design/assets/125972379/f65e8be4-bb85-4f5b-bfb8-59cb7bb5d65f)